gAmUssA/ccloud-tools/README.md

 Quickstart
 ----------

 The first thing you need to do is clone the repository.
-So go ahead and get yourself a copy of the Confluent Platform tools:
+So go ahead and get yourself a copy of the Confluent Cloud Tools:

 ```bash
     $ git clone git@github.com:riferrei/ccloud-tools.git <ENTER>

 ```
+Navigate to the folder that contains your Cloud provider implementation (i.e.: terraform/aws) and edit the 'main.tf' file.
+You neeed to provide the credentials from your Cloud provider, as well as the connectivity information from Confluent Cloud.